How to obtain lattices from (f,sigma,delta)-codes via a generalization of Construction A: Preliminaries

-We know that when $K$ is a field, every skew polynomial ring $K[t;\sigma,\delta]$ can be made into either a twisted or a differential polynomial ring by a linear change of variables.
-When constructing linear codes, however, it helps to consider general skew polynomial rings because these might produce better distance bounds than cyclic $(f,\sigma,\delta)$-codes constructed only with an automorphism, where $\delta=0$, e.g. see \cite{BU14}.
+For a field $K$, every skew polynomial ring $K[t;\sigma,\delta]$ can be made into either a twisted or a differential polynomial ring by a linear change of variables \cite[1.1.21]{J96}.
+When constructing linear codes, however, we will consider general skew polynomial rings.
+They might produce better distance bounds than cyclic $(f,\sigma,\delta)$-codes constructed only with an automorphism, where $\delta=0$, see \cite{BU14} for examples of this phenomenon.